oroinc/documentation/user_guide/marketing_index.rst

 Marketing Tools
 ===============

-Marketologists are the ones who work at consistency and development of the client-base and make sure the sales-levels keep going up.
+Marketing associates are the ones who work at consistency and development of the client-base and make sure the sales-levels keep going up.
 OroCRM provides a number of sharpened tools to make running a marketing campaign and analysing its results as convenient as it can possibly be.